 - NEF Codec - The codec makes it possible to use NEF (RAW) files to be used in similar ways to JPEG and TIFF images.

 - Darktable - For Windows, MacOS, and Linux.
 Darktable is a free open source program that has the same features as other RAW developers, like Lightroom or Capture One.

 - Capture One - A RAW developer made by Phase One.
 Very powerful and popular with professional photographers.

 - Affinity - An alternative to Photoshop that does not have a monthly fee.

-- Adobe Lightroom & Photoshop - Likely the best known pair of programs for editing photos.
+- Adobe Lightroom & Photoshop - Likely the best-known pair of programs for editing photos.
 In recent years Adobe has switched to a monthly fee payment structure.
-Performance also lags behind all the other options.
+The performance also lags behind all the other options.
 I do not recommend either program.